Saburian Air Force Base, Africa

 Garcia’s building was a block of efficient Western-style suites modeled on a motel development.
 She called for a car.
 But the Chinese driver, upset by the recent killings, had taken a day off for a “personal” emergency.”

 Now, she needed to cover herself up the local way because the backup driver was Saburian.
-Feeling resentful, just like every day after her husband served her the divorce papers — why and how did life toss her into this horror — saving the emotional fallout for later, she entered the waiting car.
+Feeling resentful, just like every day after her husband served her the divorce papers — why and how did life toss her into this desert horror — saving the emotional fallout for later, she entered the waiting car.

 “Elise, news about George?” he asked eagerly, “I thought my son would be here by now.”

-His suitcase was still open next to the bed, months after his arrival.
+She could see that his suitcase was still open next to the bed, months after his arrival.
 But the rest of the studio looked neat.

 “Let’s go to the common room with the AC first, Manny,” she said.
 “This heat is making it hard for me to breathe, especially wrapped up like a mummy.”